amanzi/amanzi/testing/verification/flow/saturated/steady-state/linear_materials_serial_1d/amanzi_linear_materials_serial_1d.rst

 Steady-State One-Dimensional Flow: Materials in Serial
 ======================================================

-Capabilties Tested
+Capabilities Tested
 ------------------
 This one-dimensional, steady-state test shows Amanzi's capability to simulate flow through a saturated porous medium with constant properties.
-Capabilties tested include,
+Capabilities tested include,

   * one-dimensional representation
   * steady-state
   * saturated flow
-  * homogeneous porous medium
+  * heterogeneous porous medium

 For details on this test, see :ref:`about_linear_materials_serial_1d`.